Welcome to today's edition of the Rush 24-7 podcast.

 They've dropped the menu that she suggested after too many students complained of being hungry.

-But there were just too many problems and too many foods that the students didn't like and wouldn't buy, said the assistant superintendent Chris Abdu about the national screw a lunch program in a statement reported by some organization.
+But there were just too many problems and too many foods that the students didn't like and wouldn't buy, said the assistant superintendent Chris Abdu about the National Screw A Lunch Program in a statement reported by some organization.

 He knows more about the coal business and the people in it.

-He knows more about the oil business, he knows more about anything in anybody.
+He knows more about anything and anybody.

-And she, as the mother of two and uh a woman who has a garden, knows food.
+And she, as the mother of two and a woman who has a garden, knows food, and knows food for you and your kids too.

 She's a nutritional expert.